 Early Spring Landscaping Tips: #1

-You may think that the old oak tree on your rental property doesn’t need , but that’s far from accurate.
+You may think that the old oak tree on your rental property doesn't need tree fertilizer, but that's far from accurate.
 If you have older trees on your property, then you can do light feedings several times a year.
-However, keep in mind that it’s better to fertilize less than to over-fertilize and cause damage to the tree.
+However, keep in mind that it's better to fertilize less than to over-fertilize and cause damage to the tree.

 Fertilize any ground covers after removing any debris, such as dead branches and fallen leaves.
-In addition, replenish any if you notice them getting low.
+In addition, replenish any mulch beds if you notice them getting low.
 Harsh winter weather can take a toll on trees and shrubs, so adding more mulch will keep the roots protected until the weather gets warmer.

 Early Spring Landscaping Tips: #2